 Skip to Left Navigation / Tab to View Content

-Planning Efforts are Under Way to Make the Arena Experience a Success
+Planning Efforts are Under Way to Make the downtown experience a good one

-It’s hard to believe the opening of Golden 1 Center is less than four months away!
-The City has been working with its partners to ensure the downtown experience is convenient, pleasant and accessible.
-Event attendees from across the region, spanning from Folsom, Roseville and Elk Grove, will be traveling to the Central City to experience concerts, basketball games, and other events.
+It’s hard to believe the opening of Golden 1 Center is less than two months away!
+The City has been working with its partners to ensure the downtown experience is convenient, pleasant and fun.
+Event attendees from across the region will be traveling to the Central City to experience concerts, basketball games, and other events.
 Here is what event attendees can expect:

 Safety is a Priority

 Security for guests at the Golden 1 Center is a top priority for the Police Department, the City of Sacramento, and Golden 1 Center operators.
 The groups have been working diligently over the last two years to develop plans that will ensure the Golden 1 Center and the surrounding development is a safe, family-friendly destination that everyone in the region will enjoy.

 The arena will host about 200 events a year, including more than 42 Kings Games.
 The City, Kings, Downtown Sacramento Partnership, and Regional Transit are committed to making event experience convenient, pleasant and fun.
 Downtown’s robust traffic grid handles more than 119,000 workers every day and there are plenty of access points to enter and exit the downtown core.